 According to ACCA:

-The ESA owners have the right to bring their animals aboard without any additional charge.
+The ESA owners have the right to bring their animals to air travel with them without any additional charge.
 You just need to make sure that you have an ESA letter and additional forms (if required by specific airline).

-There are some conditions that are required for you to qualify for an ESA such as depression, post traumatic stress disorder, anxiety, and panic attacks etc. If you have one of these, there is no need to be ashamed of.
+Do I qualify for an emotional support animal?
+There are some conditions that are required for you to qualify for an ESA such as depression, post traumatic stress disorder, anxiety, and panic attacks etc. If you have one of these, you can the letter immediately.